jonkracht/opus-two-serial-communication/README.md

 * Add user to the device's group
 * Manually modify the privileges to the device

 Of the two, the first option will needs only be performed once, while the second must be performed each time O2 is connected.
-In any event, select one to your liking.

 #### Manually modify privileges

-To grant both read and write privileges, execute the following command in the terminal of your favorite terminal (alacritty, kitty, gnome-terminal, konsole, etc.):
+To grant both read and write privileges, execute the following command in the terminal:

 ```BASH
 sudo chmod 666 /dev/[DEVICE_NAME]
 ```
-where `[DEVICE_NAME]` was determined in the steps above.
+where `[DEVICE_NAME]` was determined previously.